hyamstudios/gcn-boilerplate/src/components/PageFooter/readme.md

 # Component: PageFooter

-this is just an demostration on how you can organise a component.
+this is just an demonstration on how you can organise a component.

 You can create a PageFooterContainer component inside this folder, and use it to connect to data sources.
 Then, export it as default in `index.js` file.
 So the logic around this component is fully contained.
 And the usage will be: